Faith Mazibuko: MEC for Agriculture, Environment, Rural Development and Social Development.

 Following David Makhura's election as premier in May 2014, she was appointed MEC for Agriculture, Environment, Rural Development and Social Development.
 Sizakele Emelda Nkosi-Malobane succeeded her as Community Safety MEC.

 MEC for Sports, Heritage, Arts and Culture

 In October 2015, Makhura announced that Mazibuko would swop positions with MEC for Sports, Heritage, Arts and Culture, Molebatsi Bopape.
 Maizbuko was implicated in controversy when a recording of her trying to force her staff to disregard procurement processes so as to fast track the delivery of combicourts in the run-up to the 2019 general elections was leaked to the media.

 MEC for Community Safety

 Mazibuko returned to the post of MEC for Community Safety after the 2019 general elections.
 She was replaced by Mbali Hlophe as MEC for Sport, Arts, Culture and Recreation.

 In October 2022, newly elected premier Panyaza Lesufi reappointed Mazibuko as MEC for Community Safety.

 MEC for Social Development

 Following the 2024 provincial election, Mazibuko was appointed MEC for Social Development.

+MEC for Health

+During a cabinet reshuffle on 1 April 2026, Lesufi announced that Mazibuko would now lead the Health portfolio of the Executive Council.